hubertchan123/Coursera_Capstone/IBM Capstone Project Report.md

 This report will utilise data from the following datasets and APIs,

-1. https://data.gov.sg/dataset/resale-flat-prices — Resale Flat Prices on Data.gov.sg
+A. https://data.gov.sg/dataset/resale-flat-prices — Resale Flat Prices on Data.gov.sg
-2. https://docs.onemap.sg/ — OneMap API to obtain the geo-coordinates in Singapore, specifically, planning areas as well as HDB flats in resale dataset
+B. https://docs.onemap.sg/ — OneMap API to obtain the geo-coordinates in Singapore, specifically, planning areas as well as HDB flats in resale dataset
-3. https://developer.foursquare.com/docs/places-api/ — Foursquare API will be used to explore common venues surrounding the planning area in Singapore
+C. https://developer.foursquare.com/docs/places-api/ — Foursquare API will be used to explore common venues surrounding the planning area in Singapore

-  #### 1. Preparing Resale Flat Prices on Data.gov.sg
+  #### A. Preparing Resale Flat Prices on Data.gov.sg
   ```
   url = 'https://data.gov.sg/api/action/datastore_search?resource_id=42ff9cfe-abe5-4b54-beda-c88f9bb438ee&limit=103087'
   results = requests.get(url).json()